Updates

 Jharkhand & JPSC Relevance

-• JPSC Paper: Paper 1 (Geography and History), Paper 3 (Economic Development and Environment)
+• JPSC Paper: Paper 1 (Geography and Culture), Paper 3 (Economic Development)

-• Jharkhand Angle: Parasnath Hill as Jharkhand’s highest peak and key Jain pilgrimage site; tribal demographics and mining economy of Giridih
+• Jharkhand Angle: Parasnath Hill is the highest peak and a major Jain pilgrimage site in Jharkhand, with significant tribal population and mineral economy in Giridih.

-What is the elevation of Parasnath Hill and its significance?
+What is the elevation of Parasnath Hill and why is it significant?

-Parasnath Hill stands at 1,365 meters, making it the highest peak in Jharkhand.
-It is significant as a major Jain pilgrimage site where 20 Tirthankaras attained salvation.
+Parasnath Hill stands at 1,365 meters, the highest peak in Jharkhand.
+It is significant as a major Jain pilgrimage site and a biodiversity hotspot on the Chota Nagpur Plateau.

 Our Courses